lauracarpaciu/Work/README.md

 ## Modeling
 <br>
 <br>
 In the Modeling stage, I selected a model to learn from the data.
-You will evaluate its performance and perform error analysis to know how it can be improved.
+I will evaluate its performance and perform error analysis to know how it can be improved.

 <a id='Select and train the model'></a>
 ## Select and train the model